seinecle/mk99/src/main/asciidoc/subdir/text-mining-for-business_temp_html.md

 == 5.
 Frontier of text mining: what works, what is hard, what does not work.
-//ST: 5.
-Frontier of text mining: what works, what is hard, what does not work.

 //ST: !
-==== a.
+=== a.
 What works: Profiling of individuals on psycho / political / social dimensions

 //ST: !
 The current state of text mining  makes it *easy* to profile individuals, based on the texts they write on social networks.